kazurayam/KatalonDiscussion4391/README.md

 ### Katalon Studio is not concerned about the JavaScript frameworks

 Katalon Studio runs on top of the Selenium WebDriver.
 WebDriver looks at DOM in Browser.
 DOM --- Document Object Model --- is what you can see in the Browsers DevTool's DOM Viewer.
 Katalon Studio and Selenium Webdriver --- they are not aware at all how the DOM is constructed with which JavaScript frameworks.
-Katalon Studio does not know jQuery, Angurlar, React at all.
-All it see is DOM; that's all.
+Katalon Studio does not know jQuery, Angular, React at all.
+Katalon (= Selenium WebDriver) looks at DOM; that's all.

 Therefore I think it is not appropriate to state "Katalon Studio supports React.js-powered application".
 No. Katalon knows nothing about React.js.